Juicy Oven Roasted Chicken

 How Long to Cook Whole Chicken Recipe Perfect & Juicy (step-by-step instructions)- seasoning the outside of the bird.

-Season the Outside: First, rub the outside of the chicken all over with olive oil, then rub the softened butter on the top and massage it into the skin.
+1. Rub the outside of the chicken all over with olive oil, then rub the softened butter on the top and massage it into the skin.
 Generously season with salt and pepper all over the chicken skin.

 How Long to Cook Whole Chicken Recipe Perfect & Juicy (step-by-step instructions)- placing the chicken in baking dish ready to bake.

-High-Temperature Roasting: Place the chicken on a roasting rack in a roasting pan, breast side up.
-If you don’t have a rack, just place the chicken in a roasting or baking pan or on a rimmed baking sheet.
-Put the roasting pan with the chicken into the preheated oven.
-Roast at 450°F (230°C) for about 20-25 minutes (adjust cooking time depending on weight).
+1. Place the chicken on a roasting rack in a roasting pan, breast side up.
+Put the chicken into the preheated oven and roast at 450°F (230°C) for about 20-25 minutes.
+This initial high-temperature blast helps to crisp up the skin.

 How Long to Cook Whole Chicken Recipe Perfect & Juicy (step-by-step instructions)- after it is done roasting with golden brown and crispy skin.